TJ1025/OSS_Week7/readme.txt

-this is read me file for the main python code
+tthis is read me file for the main python code